pugur523/cmake_template/README.md

 * `xray/<project_name>/xray_trace.<project_name>.json`

 You can view `index.html` in your browser with a UI, and open `xray_trace.<project_name>.json` in Chromium-based browsers via [about:tracing](chrome://tracing/).
 For details, refer to the official documentation for llvm-cov, llvm-opt-viewer, llvm-xray, and [Chromium's trace event profiling tool documentation](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/).

+## Distributing Build Artifacts
+The build artifacts are placed in the `//out/install/<platform>/<arch>/<build_type>` directory.
+Additionally, installers packaged from these artifacts are generated in the `//out/build/<platform>/<arch>/<build_type>/package directory`.

+To distribute your application, release the installer files such as `.exe`, `.zip`, `.tar.gz`, `.deb`, or `.dmg` found in the latter directory.
+Users can download the installer appropriate for their environment and install the build artifacts using the standard method for each format.